 Turf Fungicide Mode of Action Table

-This turfgrass blog discusses Turf fungicide resistance and in particular fungicide mode of action groups.
+This discusses Turf fungicide resistance and in fungicide mode of action groups.
 Fungicide resistance is the ability of fungae to survive exposure to fungicides that would normally kill or inhibit their growth.
-This can occur when fungal cells develop genetic mutations that allow them to tolerate the fungicide.
-These resistant cells are able to survive and reproduce and over time, the proportion of resistant cells in a population can increase, making it more difficult to control the fungus with the fungicide.
-This fungicide mode of action table is to help delay the onset of fungicide resistance.
+This fungicide mode of action table is to help manage the onset of fungicide resistance.

-By rotating fungicides with different fungicide mode of action groups, using fungicides in combination, and using cultural practices to reduce fungal populations you can manage this.
+If you rotate fungicides with different fungicide mode of action groups, use fungicides in combination, and use cultural practices to reduce fungal populations you can manage resistance.
 Cultural practices include irrigation management, fertilization, mowing, and aeration.

 Fungicide Rotation.

-You can use a strategy of fungicide rotation to manage fungicide resistance.
+A strategy of fungicide rotation helps manage fungicide resistance.
 This is when you use different fungicide mode of action groups to prevent the build-up of resistance in fungal populations.
 The IGFH Guide to Australian Turf pesticides goes into more detail on this topic but the following is a summary.

-Fungicides have different modes of action, which refers to the way in which they kill or inhibit the growth of fungal pathogens.
-So for example azoxystrobin fungicide mode of action differs from that of chlorothalonil.
+Fungicides have different modes of action.
+A mode of action refers to the way in which fungicides kill or inhibit the growth of fungal pathogens.
+So for example the mode of action of the fungicide azoxystrobin, differs from that of chlorothalonil.

-By rotating fungicides with different modes of action, the likelihood of a fungal population developing resistance to a single fungicide is reduced.
-You can achieve this by alternating between fungicides with different modes of action during a single season, or by using fungicides with different modes of action in successive seasons.
+If you rotate fungicides with different modes of action, the chances of a fungal population developing resistance to a single fungicide reduces.
+To achieve this alternate between fungicides with different modes of action during a single season, or use fungicides with different modes of action in successive seasons.

 Australian turf fungicide mode of action table.

-To get the best out of the Australian turf fungicide mode of action table, follow these steps:
+To get the best out of this turf fungicide mode of action table, follow these steps:

 Familiarize yourself with the table’s column headings.
 Each column provides information about these turf fungicides and their properties.